karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserGroupApiInterface/deleteUserGroupById.md

-UserGroupApiInterface::deleteUserGroupById — Deletes the userGroup identified by the given id.
+UserGroupApiInterface::deleteUserGroupById — Deletes the user group identified by the given id.